 At Grand Rapids Theological Seminary, we're dedicated to learning, serving and leading through rigorous scholarship and a humble approach to Scripture.

 When you think of what career goals you want to accomplish, do you know the steps you’ll need to take to get there?

-So what are you to do if you're looking to take a next step in your career or change jobs or positions to something that aligns more with who you are?
+So what are you to do if you’re looking to take the next step in your career or change jobs or positions to something that aligns more with who you are?